hiteshtawar/ops-guide-simple/docs/RFC-001-OPERATIONAL-DATA-API.md

 **Discussion Points:**

 1. What's the right name for `<lims-histology-data-api>`?
-2. Approval from ap-services, database, and security teams
+2. Approval from ap-services, database, and infra teams
 3. Database connection allocation (10 connections sufficient?)

 **Please provide feedback by:** 2025-11-24